plone/training/docs/customizing-volto-light-theme/advanced-components-bm3.md

 config.settings.vlt.components.navigation = 'robotarium';
 ```

 That is the whole change.
 VLT's header resolves the navigation through the registry when it renders, so it picks up your component.
-Every other role keeps its `vlt` default, and VLT's own navigation stays registered under `vlt`—so reverting is a one-line edit, not a file deletion.
+Every other role keeps its `vlt` default, and VLT's own navigation stays registered under `vlt`, so reverting is a one-line edit, not a file deletion.

 The same two steps swap any of the nine roles.